Pin classes II: Small pin classes

 \subsection{Pin sequences from binary words}

 As we are now restricting our attention to pin sequences that visit precisely two quadrants, we can introduce a method to construct these pin sequences from binary words.
-This construction is essentially the same as that used by Brignall and Vatter~\cite{bv:wqo-uncountable:}, but here we undertake a slightly more careful enumerative analysis.
+This construction is essentially the same as that used by~\cite{bv:wqo-uncountable:}, but here we undertake a slightly more careful enumerative analysis.

 A pin sequence that is wholly contained in quadrants 1 and 2 must comprise a series of left and right steps, interleaved with up steps.
 Given an infinite binary sequence $b$, there is therefore a natural injection $\phi$ to a two-quadrant pin sequence $w=\phi(b)$, via $\phi(0)=\sfl\sful$ and $\phi(1)=\sfr\sfur$.
 Note that $\phi$ can never produce a pin sequence that begins with $\sful$ or $\sfur$, and thus in general it is not surjective.